Victor Abiamiri: Professional career

-Abiamiri was drafted by the Philadelphia Eagles in the second round of the 2007 NFL Draft.
+Abiamiri was drafted by the Philadelphia Eagles in the second round of the 2007 NFL draft with the 57th overall pick.
 On July 22, 2007, he signed a four-year contract with the Eagles.
 In his rookie season he played six games with one start and totaled five tackles.

 In the 2009 season, Abiamiri was named the starter at left defensive end, winning the job over the previous season's starter, Juqua Parker.
 Abiamiri suffered a hyperextended knee on October 18 in a game against the Oakland Raiders.
 He missed the following three games, and returned on November 15 in a game against the San Diego Chargers.
 He underwent microfracture surgery on his left knee on February 9, 2010.
 He was placed on the Active/Physically Unable to Perform list at the beginning of training camp on July 26.
 He was placed on the reserve/PUP list on August 31.

 Abiamiri suffered an Achilles tendon rupture during training camp practice on August 2, 2011, and was placed on injured reserve on August 4.